rtbigdata/geojson-mongo-import.py/README.md

 Additional parameters are required if your server is not on your local machine or if your database requires authentication.
 Use the "--help" flag or see the example below.

-`python geojson-mongo-import.py -f points.geojson -s server.example.com -d geospatial -c points -u someuser -p thepassword`
+`python geojson-mongo-import.py -f points.geojson -s host.example.com -d geospatial -c points -u user -p password`

 This script uses bulk write operations which results in nearly a 10x performance boost.
 This performance improvement is very noticeable with large GeoJSON files.